James R. Lane

 "I…mean you no harm," it said, "and I do not want to frighten you---" Yeah?
 Despite its stated intentions, it was certainly giving me the willies, and I finally found my own voice.

 "If you don’t want to frighten me, quit hiding behind that tree.
 I’m armed, but I promise I won’t shoot you if you don’t threaten me."

-“Agreed,” the voice replied, and…and a huge fox stepped out into the harsh beam from my flashlight!
+"Agreed," the voice replied, and…and a huge wolf stepped out into the harsh beam from my flashlight!

 "If you say ‘take me to your leader’ I’m going to simply walk away, go home and get drunk," I quipped after a pregnant moment’s pause.
 The creature/figure/alien was no more than twenty feet away, and was roughly man-sized and standing on its hind legs, blinking into my light’s glare.

-“That…hurts,” it said, blinking and shielding its eyes with a human-like hand.
+"That…hurts," it said, blinking and shielding its eyes with an almost-human-like hand.
 In response I lowered the beam a bit.

 "Sorry, but I can’t see in the darkness without it.
 Better?"

 "Yes," it replied, moving a bit farther from the scant protection of the tree.
 "May…I approach you?
 I have no weapon, and I am…truthful…when I say I mean you no harm."